Here’s Why Aeration Is Super-Duper Important

-The other day, while I was catching up with a pub-pal of mine, I was met with one of the blankest expressions ever witnessed with human eyes, and all I had done was tell this friend of mine she should consider, “a little less conversation, a little more aeration, please”.
+The other day, while I was catching up with a pub-pal of mine, I was met with one of the blankest expressions ever witnessed with human eyes.
+All I had done was tell this friend of mine she should consider, “a little less conversation, a little more aeration, please”.
 Seriously.
 I can’t tell you how blank her face went at the word aeration.
 It was like looking at the cover of A Clockwork Orange all over again.
-That’s how blankly she looked at me, for about six minutes, mouth slightly agape, only blinking every sixty-seconds, all of which made the majority of our catch-up pretty awkward.
+That’s how blankly she looked at me, for about six minutes, mouth slightly agape, only blinking every sixty-seconds.
+All of which made the majority of our catch-up pretty awkward.
 And I couldn’t understand why.

 Then I remembered the rest of our pub-chat about aeration, which went like this:

 Me: “Come on, you should let me aerate your lawn?”

 It was like when you were a child and your parents would tell you to do something, and when you questioned their reasons they would just hit you with the classic, “because I said so.”
 Which doesn’t validate their point of view whatsoever.
 Well, I had done the exact same thing.

 So, in an attempt to redeem myself (and send this blog as a sort of apology letter to my friend), here’s why lawn aeration is so important:

 In order for your lawn to survive and thrive, your turf needs to be plenty porous.
 Which was my grandfather’s semi-pretentious way of saying, “it needs lots of holes”, enough to allow oxygen, water, and nutrients to get through the top layers and start penetrating the root zone.
 If you don’t do this, your lawn runs the risk of becoming too compacted or developing a dense layer of thatch.
 Both of which can – and will – prevent said oxygen, water and nutrients from getting down to the roots.
 Ya, dig?